Call of Duty Advanced Warfare Review

 Call of Duty Advanced Warfare Review ~ Feel the Power

-Advanced warfare has catapult the Call of Duty series far ahead.
+Advanced warfare has catapulted the Call of Duty series far ahead.
 It has gone a great deal to rejuvenate the entire series.
 From the utterly stunning visions of the future to the cybernetically enhanced soldiers, this particular title from Sledgehammer games is the biggest and most successful departure from what’s expected of a Call of Duty game, which has now been delivered.
-The game hasn’t discarded the fast paced game play, the excellent and smooth run-and-gun but instead has taken it and stuck to the idea that mobility is what makes an excellent game.
+The game hasn’t discarded the fast-paced gameplay, the excellent and smooth run-and-gun but instead has taken it and stuck to the idea that mobility is what makes an excellent game.
 This version of the Call of Duty series feels faster, fluid and more focused than any other Call of Duty game I have ever played.

-The one problem however was that I did not have access to all exo suit abilities in every campaign levels which made me feel like bit of a cripple.
+The one problem, however, was that I did not have access to all exo suit abilities in every campaign levels which made me feel like a bit of a cripple.
 But this is not the case as far as multi-player was concerned.
 Multi-player gives you full access to all your abilities thus helping you feel like you have an edge over the other players.
 The multi-player functions smoothly and there are really no complaints about it.

 The folks at Sledgehammer haven’t been lazy as far as making the game or designing the levels have gone.
 This happens to be the best Call of Duty game I have played and with the integrated abilities and enhancements, the game functions on a whole different level.
 This is a Call of Duty game all the way to the core and the developers have played completely to their strengths while retaining the basics of course.
 I rate the game a 9.6 out of 10.

 Platforms: PC, PS4, Xbox One, Xbox 360, PS3